Ukashi-san/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Stage 2

-* process test data first then process in the same way
+* process test data first then process train data in the same way
         + read test data, activity data, subject ID data
         + assign labels
         + combine all above data into one dataframe

+## Stage 3

+* combine test and train data into one data frame
+* select required colums - colums that have information on mean and standard deviation
+* give description to activity_type

+## Stage 4

+* create tidy data frame that have mean of all colums calculated for each subject ID and Activity Type
+* write result into a file **Getting and Cleaning Data Course Project.txt**